Model / Model-Family Provider SupraScore Filtered Score Coverage

 Variables — model side

-- $\operatorname{BenchScore}(b) \in [0, 100]$ — the five-factor weight from the previous section.
-Used here as the weight for bench $b$ in the average.
+• $\operatorname{BenchScore}(b) \in [0, 100]$ — the user-trust-adjusted weight from the previous section.
+Used here as the ability weight for bench $b$ in the average.

-- $W_m \;=\; \displaystyle\sum_{b \in \mathcal{B}_m} \operatorname{BenchScore}(b)$ — the model's accumulated bench-score weight.
-In plain words: how much trustworthy, hard, well-engaged measurement has been thrown at this model in total.
+• $E_m \;=\; \displaystyle\sum_{b \in \mathcal{B}_m} \operatorname{BenchScore}(b) \cdot \sqrt{N_b/N^\star}$ — the model's evidence weight.
+In plain words: how much trusted measurement, adjusted for comparative breadth, has been thrown at this model.

 Step 4 — The weighted mean